BotTech/sbt-gpg/README.md

 This cannot be used with a passphrase, it can only be used with Pinentry.

-WARNING - this will overwrite the key file with the new key with the new passphrase.
+WARNING: this will overwrite the key file with the new key with the new passphrase.

 ### Change Subkey Passphrase